grafana/grafana-plugin-examples/examples/datasource-logs/README.md

 # Logs Data Source Plugin for Grafana

-This repository contains a data source plugin with logs.
+This repository contains a data source plugin for logs.

 ## Overview